The Preclinical Therapeutics Core (PTC):

 Patient derived tumor xenografting

-- The Core engrafts fresh human tumor tissue derived from patient biopsy or surgery into immunodeficient mice
+- The Core engrafts fresh human tumor tissue derived from patient biopsy or surgery into immunodeficient mice in the clean area.

 Models of metastatic disease